CodeBlastr/cakephp3-multisite/README.md

 # Multisite Support for CakePHP 3.x
-A plugin that allows you to have a single Cakephp 3.x install support multiple websites.
+A plugin that allows you to have a single Cakephp 3.x install support multiple websites and customize individual files on a per site basis.

+For example: if a request is made to example.com, you might have some files like ``APP/sites/example.com/config/app.php``, and ``APP/sites/example.com/vendor/CakeDC/Users/src/Controllers/UsersController.php``, both of which would override the respective default file in the APP on a per site basis.

 ## Installation